|Home Page||Physics Demo Office||Aircooled VW||Misc.||Contact Me|

 - Simplicity and Craftsmanship versus Electronic Menus -

-- Better or Worse of Just Different -
+- Better or Worse - or - Just Different -

 - Film can be a hassle -

-Film costs a good bit money over the life of a camera.
-The photographer is not able to store a couple of hundred images on a single memory card.
+In addition to film costs over the life of a camera, the photographer is not able to store a couple of hundred images on a single memory card.
 To properly load an 80 year old Leica is a skill set in itself.
-With that said - Loading film is pretty strait forward on most RF cameras design after 1960
+With that said - Loading film is pretty strait forward on most RF cameras that were designed after 1956.

-Second, after the exposures are taken there is more to do than with digital.
-Exposed film needs to be processed - which I feel is best done at home - this means using traditional black and white films.
-D.I.Y development takes about a half to 3/4 of an hour.
+A third consideration is that after the exposures are taken there is more to do to display them than with digital.
+Exposed film needs to be processed - which I feel is best done at home.
+D.I.Y. at home means using traditional black and white films.

 - Film can be digitized -

 My biggest beef with a film to digital workflow is the scanner.
-A dedicated film scanner gets the best results.
-An important step is an IT8 calibration of both the scanner to the specific brand of film and the calibration of a computer monitor that can show the full gamut of tones.
+A dedicated film scanner gets the best results, but the results need further work in Photoshop.
 Proper scanning also takes a good bit of skill, software and time - which is extended by having to post process the scan.

-After all is said and done - I prefer an analog print made by directly shining a collimated beam of light through a lens and then the negative onto a sheet of photographic paper with an enlarger - which results in a print that is not only sharper, but has greater tonality and gradation.
+After all is said and done - I prefer an analog print that is made by directly shining a collimated beam of light through the negative and then a focusing lens directly onto a sheet of analog photographic paper.
+An analog enlarger versus digital convulsions results in a print that is not only sharper, but has greater tonality and gradation.
 As it would have been 50 years ago, with either a contact sheet or full-size print, the print is your scanned image.
 Unfortunately, the D.I.Y analog print is best suited for B&W film.

-The reason that the negative analog print must usally it must be done by the photographer is because there aren't many labs that still use a traditional enlargers.
+A fully analog print must usally be done by the photographer - because there aren't many labs that still use a traditional enlargers.
 If analog printing isn't a practical option, then one is back to square one and the digital scanner option.

 On a final note - while film-based photography is no longer a medium that most professional photographers can make money with, - the use of an older rangefinder or an older SLR teaches one to observe and understand the nature of available light. : The photographer also must think about how it will be captured on film and proceed with the basics of achieving a proper exposure.
 In other words, a preautomated film SLR or RF camera will get the photographer in the habit relying on software that resides within the human brain rather than letting the camera decide what is best.
 Such a skill-set is definitely beneficial when the time comes to override/customize the automatic modes of a modern digital SLR.